#visa

 Professions/activities that are generally not eligible for an Artist Visa:

-Generally, an Artist Visa does not cover individuals engaged in activities related to entertainment such as theater, performance arts, musical performances, sports, and other similar performance-based activities.
+Generally, an Artist Visa does not cover individuals whose main activities involve entertainment or live public performances such as theater, musical performances, sports, and other similar performance-based activities.

-It also does not cover the following professions, as these are more likely to fall under the category of an Entertainment Visa:
+It also does not typically apply to the following professions, which are more commonly categorized under the Entertainer Visa:

 • Actors